 These were some of the responses I got when I asked Americans to describe the United States in one or two words.
-I admit my initial perception about the United States was myopic and I related only a few of the adjectives listed above with the most powerful nation in the world.
-However, I knew the States is much more than glossy unidimensional picture Hollywood, sitcoms or media paints.
+I admit my initial perception of the United States was myopic and I related only a few of the adjectives listed above with the most powerful nation in the world.
+However, I knew the States is much more than the glossy unidimensional picture Hollywood, sitcoms or media paints.
 So, I decided to explore it for myself.

 About my trip

 I wanted to see the side of the United States, which most of the foreign tourists often miss.
 So instead of doing the usual New York – Los Angles – San Francisco – Chicago – Miami loop, I consulted my blogger friend Mike Shubic of MikesRoadTrip to suggest me places that are unique and can showcase the diversity of this mega nation.
-He was the driving force behind my visit to the popular and offbeat places of California, Oregon, Arizona, New Mexico, Alabama and New York state.
+He was driving my visit to the popular and offbeat places of California, Oregon, Arizona, New Mexico, Alabama and New York state.

 From April to May 2017, I covered the four regions of the United States of America – North East Coast, West Coast, South East and South West.
 To get the pulse of the great nation, I travelled the way locals do – using all modes of transport – Planes, trains, cars, ships and of course walking.
 It was mostly a solo trip but at a few places, my friends joined in.

 While one lifetime is not enough to get into the skin of the US, I tried to sample as many things as I could – adventure, nature, wildlife, culture, art, food, history, architecture, technology and shopping among others.